Y0Coss/docs-fork/pages/storage_and_backup/file_storage/file_storage_service/getting_started/guide.en-gb.md

 >>   csi.storage.k8s.io/node-publish-secret-namespace: default
 >> ```
 >>
->> - Update the parameter.shareNetworkID value with the shared network ID retrieved in the previous step.
+>> - Update the `parameter.shareNetworkID` value with the shared network identifier.
+>> - update the `parameter.nfs-shareClient` value with the subnet CIDR defined during cluster creation.
 >>
 >> Create the dynamic StorageClass, applying the StorageClass to your cluster:
 >>